DUNE/dune-justin/docs/tutorials.dune.md

 What is this doing?

-1. `justin quick-request` as before creates a request with one stage, in one go.
+1. `justin simple-workflow` as before creates a workflow with one stage, in one go.
 2. `--mql "files from ... limit 10"` tells justIN to send the MQL query in quotes to MetaCat and get a list of matching files.
 In this case, only the